selbs/speedy_qc/README.md

 DICOM viewer and labeller for single DICOM files in a directory, i.e. X-rays.

-Primarily for use on Mac OS X, but should work on Windows and Linux as well.
+Primarily for use on Mac OS X, but should work on Linux and Windows.

 Installation
 ------------